TeoZosa/jupyterhub-fastbook/README.md

 ```

 This will deploy the JupyterHub instance to your cluster via the
-[official Helm chart](https://zero-to-jupyterhub.readthedocs.io/en/latest/setup-jupyterhub/setup-jupyterhub.html#install-jupyterhub), parametrized by pre-set deployment variables[*](#override-docker-env-var) and
+[official Helm chart](https://zero-to-jupyterhub.readthedocs.io/en/latest/setup-jupyterhub/setup-jupyterhub.html#install-jupyterhub), parametrized by pre-set deployment variables[†](#override-docker-env-var) and
 the `config.yaml` file you generated in the previous step.

-<a name="override-docker-env-var">*</a> to override a pre-set deployment variable, simply edit the appropriate value in `Makefile`.
+<a name="override-docker-env-var">†</a> to override a pre-set deployment variable, simply edit the appropriate value in `Makefile`.

 ### A note on built-in image tag logic: